maxstelling/year-4-all-about-me/index.markdown

 but the was sewage comeing from treath and we saw jellyfish and a small live one was  in a pool  a family was protecting it from the seagulls. that night we had a bbq and after tea we went to the big sands and ada and i sort of got lost and helecopters were looking for us!!
-DU DU DUNN!!! the next day we had to leave so we packed up and while the adults were packing me ada ivy lilian+robin played tag in the garden after the adults finished packing. andy emma lilian and robin waved good bye and went up the hill to go home. a few minutes later we did the same. and then we set off on our next car ride the next day we had a bit of a lazy day because my mum had to pac+un-pac
+DU DU DUNN!!!

+The next day we had to leave so we packed up and while the adults were packing me ada ivy lilian+robin played tag in the garden after the adults finished packing. andy emma lilian and robin waved good bye and went up the hill to go home. a few minutes later we did the same. and then we set off on our next car ride the next day we had a bit of a lazy day because my mum had to pac+un-pac